Yagisan/SS2-City-Plan-Contest-Helper/README.md

 #### Problems with Wabbajack

 There are a lot of different scenarios where Wabbajack will produce an error.
 I recommend re-running Wabbajack before posting anything.
-Wabbajack will continue where it left off so you will not loose progress.
+Wabbajack will continue where it left off so you will not lose progress.

 **Could not download x**: